ggeerraarrdd/eevveerryyddaayy/README.md

 > [!NOTE]
 > This is the documentation for the Github template repository [`eevveerryyddaayy-template`](https://github.com/ggeerraarrdd/eevveerryyddaayy-template/), which is the templetized version of [`SQL Everyday`](https://github.com/ggeerraarrdd/sql-everyday).

-`eevveerryyddaayy-template`, or simply `eevveerryyddaayy`, is a Github template repository intended for those who want to simplify the process of documenting their self-learning journey.
-Whether you are a student fresh out of college or an experienced developer in the workforce, this platform helps track your daily practice, skill-building challenges or technical interview preparation progress in one organized space.
+`eevveerryyddaayy-template`, or simply `eevveerryyddaayy`, is a Github template repository that helps you document your self-learning journey.
+It automates the process of file creation, organizing and storing, as well as indexing your record of personal achievements and development over time.
+This streamlining allows you to spend more time on what matters most—the actual learning.

-Think of it as a portfolio-builder. `eevveerryyddaayy` automates the process of file creation, organizing and storing, as well as indexing your record of personal achievements and development over time.
-This streamlining allows you to spend more time on what matters most - the actual learning.
+Whether you are a student fresh out of college or an experienced developer, this portfolio-building platform simplifies how you track your daily practice, skill-building challenges or technical interview preparation.
+It keeps all your progress organized in one place.

 ![The Crickets](docs/the_crickets.png)
 _(Everyday, it's a gettin' closer / Goin' faster than a roller coaster / Push like yours will surely come my way, a-hey, a-hey-hey / Push like yours will surely come my way)_